Introduction

 wsl --set-default-version 2

-Change to the Ubuntu 20.04 standalone bootloader directory, in my case this is wslUbuntu-20.04 and run the file ubuntu2004.exe.
+Go to the directory with the standalone bootloader Ubuntu 20.04, in my case it is wslUbuntu-20.04 and run the file ubuntu2004.exe.
 When prompted for a username, enter the username engineer (you can enter any other name), enter your password and confirm the entered password for the specified account:

-A terminal prompt appears, the Ubuntu 20.04 kernel is installed.
-Let's check the correctness of the WSL2 mode settings, for this, in the Windows Terminal, select the Windows PowerShell tab and enter the command:
+The terminal prompt appeared, the kernel Ubuntu 20.04 is installed.
+Let's check that the WSL2 mode is configured correctly.
+To do this, Windows Terminal, select the bookmark Windows PowerShell and enter the command:

 wsl -l -v